exphp-share/seasonize/seasons_everywhere/README.md

 This adds season items and releases to WBaWC.
 Doyou's butt shot is on the todo list, but other than that, subseason options are neither implemented nor planned.

+This patch uses a separate scorefile.
+If you want it to start with your existing progress, you can copy `scoreth17.dat` to `scoreth17_season.dat`.

 A menu is presented at game start.
 Act fast!!
 Press the shot and bomb buttons a number of times corresponding to the season and settings you want, then press C (or wait a few seconds).

 ## No Beast/No Hyper mode